 - 逆 チ ョ コ (Gyaku choco):Although it is a recent custom, Gyaku choco means to exchange chocolates between men and women on Valentine's Day.

 History of Valentine's Day:

 Valentine's Day, in some countries called Valentine Day it is a special and commemorative date in which the loving union between couples and boyfriends is celebrated, in some places it is the day to show affection between friends.
 It is common to exchange cards and gifts with a heart symbol, such as the traditional boxes of chocolates.
 In Japan, America, Portugal, Angola, as well as in many other countries, it is celebrated on February 14th.
 In Brazil, the date is celebrated on the 12th of June, the eve of the day of Santo António de Lisboa, known for the fame of “Santo Casamenteiro”.

 At 14 in February, when we share chocolates, special dinners or cards with our loved ones, we do this in the name of St. Valentine.

 But who was this saint of romance?

-Valentine's Day is named after a famous saint Valentine, a legend claims that Valentine was a priest who served during the third century in Rome.
+Valentine's Day is named after a famous Saint Valentine, a legend claims that Valentine was a priest who served during the third century in Rome.
 When Emperor Claudius II forbade marriage because he thought married men were bad soldiers.
-Valentine felt this was unfair, so he broke the rules and arranged marriages in secret.
-When Claudius discovered, Valentine was arrested and sentenced to death.
+Valentine felt that this was unfair, so he broke the rules and arranged marriages in secret.
+When Claudius found out, Valentine was arrested and sentenced to death.

-There he fell in love with the jailer's daughter and when he was taken to be killed in February 14, he sent a signed love letter "Your Valentine" from his boyfriend.
+There, he fell in love with the jailer's daughter and when he was taken to be killed on February 14, he sent a love letter signed "Your Valentine" from his boyfriend.
 An expression that is still in use today.
-Although the truth behind Valentine's legends is obscure, all stories emphasize his appeal as a sympathetic, heroic, and more important, romantic figure.
+Although the truth behind the Valentine's legends is obscure, all the stories emphasize their appeal as a sympathetic, heroic and most importantly, romantic figure.